At the time of registering payment is required.

 September 24, 2024 02:15 pm

-Assistive Technology and Risks for Survivors (Breakout room 3)
+Assistive Technology - How Developments May Be Causing and Creating Harms and Solutions to Mitigate Risks For Survivors (Breakout room 3)

 Session exploring how technology-facilitated abuse manifests in clinical settings.
 How assistive technology is a necessary need for many people with disabilities, however, exploring the impact this has if they are victimized via technology.
 How to identify and find solutions for survivors.